How to make a marriage last a long time

 Passions and interests to share

-Compare yourselves on the passions and also on the interests that can unite you.
-And try to find different ones: they will help you cope with the daily grind of a wedding They could be hobbies, sports, travel, or mutual friends.
+Discuss your passions and interests that can unite you.
+And try to find a variety of them: they'll help you cope with the daily grind of a marriage.
+These could be hobbies, sports, travel, or mutual friends.

 Sexual life